Details

 From the earliest days of its existence as an independent nation, Americans interested in art and culture made pilgrimages to Italy.
 What did they expect to find?
 How have these American “Italy seekers” reconciled fantasies of an “eternal Italy,” a timeless place suspended in the cultural past, with the conditions they encountered in modern Italy?

 At the core of this course is the meaning of Italy to American artists, writers, cultural tourists, and art collectors across time.
 It will include discussion of how travel to Italy informed the development of American landscape painting and sculpture in the 19th century, and how admiration for Italian art shaped the first American art collectors and the museums they founded.
-The experience of Italy will be presented as an ongoing dialog about taste, nostalgia, and the perception of difference that has influenced how Americans understand themselves and their identity as an independent nation.
+The experience of Italy will be presented as an ongoing dialog about taste, nostalgia, and the perception of difference that has influenced how Americans understand themselves as citizens of an independent democratic nation.

-Virtual Classroom: Full access to an online educational platform with discussion forum, videos of recordings, syllabus, and reading list.
+Virtual Classroom: Full access to an online educational platform with videos of recordings, syllabus, and reading list.

 Location: LIVE INTERACTIVE ON-LINE ART HISTORY LECTURES